 - Continuous training to satisfy citizens’ health and psycho-social needs.

-- Management ability that fulfills those required by the setting.
+- Management ability that fulfills those required by the setting. and the basics of assisted living

 In general, the number and type of staff employed in an assisted living facility will depend upon the size of the center, the services offered, and any unique requirements of the citizens.
 Typically, a personnel will consist of activity directors, administrators, accredited nurse assistants, food service supervisors, health/wellness directors, upkeep personnel, nurses, and individual care assistants, in addition to contracted services from beauty therapists, dietitians, nutritional experts, physical therapists, and doctors.
 When assessing the care staff, try to find:.